 Nothing like being locked up and spending time listening to the radio and the odd audiobook to prompt a rant about a grammatical bugbear which has been giving me the severe spits for ages.
 And when I came across it in the otherwise stupendous work ‘Shadowplay’ by Joseph O’Connor, enough was enough.
 Let me tell you Mr O’Connor, Sir Henry Irving, the great Victorian actor, would never, ever have said (IIRC) ‘that will be a matter for you and I’.
-Because every educated Victorian knew that the preposition ‘for’ requires the accusative, or objective, case. … a matter for you and me.
+Because every even slightly educated Victorian knew that the preposition ‘for’ requires the accusative, or objective, case: … a matter for you and me.
+Because in that era books on correct English usage outsold every other book except the Bible.

 The tragedy is that it doesn’t even really call for much of an education to draw the right distinction.
 In any given sentence simply remove the ‘you and’ or ‘Jim and’ or whatever and say the same thing again.
 Obviously you would say ‘Jim and I are going’ because you would say ‘I am going’.
 Equally obviously you would never say ‘That is down to I’ so you should never say ‘That is down to you and I’.